 Set up your traffic allocation.

 You can show multiple experiences to the same audience.
-A diagram displays showing your selected audience and the experiences you’ve added to the activity.
+A diagram displays showing your selected audience and the experiences that you added to the activity.

 Choose your desired traffic allocation method:

 Auto-target for personalized experiences: Target uses advanced machine learning to personalize content and drive conversions by identifying multiple high-performing, marketer-defined experiences, and then serving the most tailored experience to visitors based on their individual customer profiles and past behaviors of similar visitors.
-For more information, see Auto-Target.
+For more information, see Auto-Target overview.

 You can also click Add to add another experience to the activity.